tarakanbg/gcmapper/README.md

 * layover routes that chain multiple airports (more than 2) are also supported
 * default image parameters are: width 720px, width: 360px, terrain not shown
 * when passing the `width` and `height` hash options the values can be put in quotes or not, either way works
+* `city` label and `airport_name` label options are mutually exclusive, i.e. you can either have the ICAO/IATA code with optional city name OR the Airport name

+## Changelog

+### v.
+0.2 July 2nd 2012

+* [Enhancement] Maps now show the user input code (ICAO or IATA) instead of ICAO only
+* [Feature] New hash option :city to toggle city labels on or off (see Usage)
+* [Feature] New hash option :airport_name to toggle airport name labels on or off (see Usage)

 ## Contributing